Parents: It’s OK To Take Time for Yourself

 - Carving out “me” time.
-Mental health professionals like Meredith Tate, who is a licensed clinical social worker, stress that you must put aside a little time for yourself each day, “whether it’s a few hours, or only a few minutes.”
+Put aside a little time for yourself each day, whether it’s a few hours, or only a few minutes.
 This can include doing something you enjoy, or simply sitting still and focusing on your breathing.

 - Trading daytime babysitting duties with another parent.
 Make a plan with another parent to look after their children for a couple of hours and have them do the same for you — even just two hours of alone time can make a huge difference.
 But be sure to actually do something you enjoy during that time.

 So much of being a parent is sacrificing your own wants to make your children as happy as possible, so practicing self-care can often feel strange.
 However, the exhaustion and consistent stress that go along with neglecting self-care can make it difficult to be an energetic and optimistic parent, if not drag down the whole household.
 Take some time for yourself — it’s the best thing for you and your children.